-XX XX hired non-owned REA L & PERSONAL PROPERTY comprehensive form Agent must show p roof they have this coverage.
-EXC ESS LIABILITY Per Occurrence Aggregate other than umbrella bodily injury and property damage combined \$1,000,000 \$1,000,000 PRC PROFESSIONAL LIABILITY Per Occurrence Aggregate XX Policy to be written on a claims made basis \$1,000,000 \$1,000,000 term (3) If Professional mnification and hold harmless ination or expiration of the Agree by the applicable statute of li provisions set forth reement for a period n in the Agreen CYBER LIABILITY Per Occurrence Aggregate Policy to be written on a clair ns made basis \$1,000,000 \$1,000,000 Network Security / Privacy Liability Breach Response / Notification Sublimit (minimum limit of 50% of policy aggregate) Technology Products E&O - \$1,000,000 (only applicable for vendors supplying technology related services and or products) Coverage shall be maintained in effect during the period of the Agreement and for not less than four (4) years after termination/ completion of the Agreement.
+XX XX hired non-owned REA L & PERSONAL PROPERTY comprehensive form Agent must show pr oof they have this coverage.
+EXC ESS LIABILITY Per Occurrence Aggregate other than umbrella bodily injury and property damage combined \$1,000,000 \$1,000,000 PROFESSIONAL LIABILITY Per Occurrence Aggregate XX Policy to be written on a claim ns made basis \$1,000,000 \$1,000,000 (3) If Professional Liability insurance is required, Contractor agrees the indemnification and hold harmless provisions set forth in the Agreement shall survive the termination or expiration of the Agreement for a period of four (4) years unless terminated sooner by the applicable statute of limitations.
+CYBER LIABILITY Per Occurrence Aggregate Policy to be written on a claim ns made basis \$1,000,000 \$1,000,000 Network Security / Privacy Liability Breach Response / Notification Sublimit (minimum limit of 50% of policy aggregate) Technology Products E&O - \$1,000,000 (only applicable for vendors supplying technology related services and or products) Coverage shall be maintained in effect during the period of the Agreement and for not less than four (4) years after termination/ completion of the Agreement.